 The medieval university town of Malmö is Sweden’s third-largest city after Stockholm and Gothenburg, and one of the most charming towns in Scandinavia.
 A blissful and quaint little town there are many reasons to visit Malmo.
 It is packed with everything from medieval castles, catacombs and cathedrals, to inspiring architecture, a youthful creative scene, and one of the most prestigious… Read More

 Nordic countries are the northern region of Europe containing Scandinavia, Greenland and Iceland.
 These travel guides will help you plan a northern vacation.

-Looking for things to do in Tromso, Norway?
-Kay Rodriguez shares the best activities she had when visiting in winter.
-Tromso, Norway Winter Adventure Some have coined Tromso, Norway the “Paris of the North,” but I have to disagree.
+Looking for the best things to do in Tromso, Norway?
+Kay Rodriguez shares the best activities she had when visiting Tromso in winter.
+Some have coined Tromso, Norway the “Paris of the North,” but I have to disagree.
 While Paris offers romantic buildings and city life, Tromso’s big draw is its natural beauty and adventure activities.
-For the intrepid,… Read More
+For the intrepid, outdoor-loving… Read More

 Wondering what it is like to hike to Trolltunga?
 Chee of TakeOutdoors.com shares a first-hand account of trekking to Norway’s most famous landmark.
 “If at first, you don’t succeed…” goes the old saying.
 Trolltunga Hike – Norway’s Most Famous Landmark Just a half hour after leaving the trailhead by the roadside near Skjeggedal, I was beginning to doubt my idea of hiking Trolltunga….
 Read More